everestmz/everestmz.github.io/_posts/2024-12-01-sage-intro.md

 Now for the fun part.
 How do you add features to an editor that doesn't support plugins?
 You pretend to be something it already trusts.
 Every modern editor speaks LSP - it's how they interact with language servers like Pyright.
 The protocol is simple: the editor sends requests like "what's the definition of this symbol?" or "search for symbols matching this text", and the server responds.

 The best part is: nothing says you have to be a real language server.
-You can be a proxy that:

-- Passes most requests through to the real language server
+You can be a proxy that passes most requests through to the real language server, intercepts the interesting ones, and adds entirely new capabilities.
-- Intercepts the interesting ones
-- Adds entirely new capabilities

 Think of it like a reverse proxy for your editor.
 When your editor starts up, it sends an "initialize" request to discover what the language server can do.
 This is our chance to hook in: